How to get into the top international MBA programs

 Despite my best shot, I’ve got rejected by all business chools.
 What do I do?

 Back to self-analysis.
 Some schools may offer feedback in terms of what they felt was lacking in your application.
-You could also consider a rejection analysis done.
 Was it your GMAT score, your work experience, absence of international experience, your acads?
 Take the feedback seriously.
 See how much of it can be addressed before taking a second shot.
 Also think if you need to alter your shortlist of schools.

 Let us know if you have any suggestions to improve this list and make it better.
 Based on your suggestions, we’ll try to keep the article updated.